Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 // Create a new model to store in the account

 Uri blobContainerUri = new Uri("<blobContainerUri>");
-BuildModelOperation operation = client.BuildModel(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
+BuildModelOperation operation = client.BuildDocumentModel(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
 DocumentModelDetails model = operation.Value;

-// Get the model that was just created DocumentModelDetails newCreatedModel = client.GetModel(model.ModelId);
+// Get the model that was just created DocumentModelDetails newCreatedModel = client.GetDocumentModel(model.ModelId);

 Console.WriteLine($"Custom Model with Id {newCreatedModel.ModelId} has the following information:");